Kyriosity/read-write/README+/pencraft/README+/opuses/punchcard.md

 ## Extramural afterword

-My humble story is a chance to remind the reader of the remarkable traits of this medium, despite its fast decadence<sup>💾</sup>.
+My mediocre story is a chance to remind the reader of the outstanding traits of this eco-friendly medium, despite its fast decadence<sup>💾</sup>.

-I venture to propose punch cards as a backup if computer illiteracy ages<sup>📚</sup> may come or for extraterrestrial spam<sup>🚀</sup>.
+I venture to propose punch cards as a backup if computer illiteracy ages<sup>📚</sup> come or for extraterrestrial spam<sup>🚀</sup>.
 And that's why.

-##### Mechanical

-It's quite difficult
+The cards in the box will be intact for millennia in harsh environments.

+Strongest solar flare

-Electromagnetic in the whole spectrum
+Electromagnetic in the whole spectrum NOT SCARY

 Household magnets proximity, and domestic short-circuit can put HDD/SDD out of order while nearby [ gamma ray bursts](https://en.wikipedia.org/wiki/Gamma-ray_burst)

-#### Enough safety

 + Enough crypto to proof of work punch

 AND EVEN IF THERE'S NO USE either our heirs or other species

 + Eco-friendly and highly utilizable.
 Bookmarks and other domestic uses